MRAX777/MRAX777/README.md

 - 👋 Hi, I’m @MRAX777
-- 👀 I’m interested in finding ways to make money with my skills in scraping and organising media and data.
+- 👀 I’m interested in finding ways to make money with my skills in scraping and organizing media and data.
 - 🌱 I’m currently learning php, python, java, react.js, css, html, javascript, bash, apache2.
 - 💞️ I’m looking to collaborate on any chance to put my skills to work making the lives of others better and making money doing so.
 - 📫 How to reach me https://www.facebook.com/profile.php?id=100092709802208